Vyral/tandra-bowers/_posts/2018-12-20-what-can-you-expect-when-buying-or-selling-in-2019.md

 4:10 - How are new construction homes being used to meet current demand?

-4:58 - Are we in a buyer’s or a seller’s market in the higher price points? &nbsp;
+4:58 - Are we in a buyer’s or a seller’s market in the higher price points?

 5:45 - What are the recent changes to the lending process that make for a smoother home-buying experience?